 - Debit card transactions authorized by us but not submitted by the merchant for payment within three business days of authorization, or that were never submitted for authorization.

-To avoid overspending, it’s a good idea to keep a personal record of your transactions, and compare your record to what you see online in your Wells Fargo Available Balance.
+To avoid overspending, it’s a good idea to keep a personal record of your transactions, and compare your record to what you see as your Available Balance with Wells Fargo Online.

-How do I view my end of day balance and account history online?
+How do I view my account history online?

-- View your account balance (or select the Account Activity tab if you’re already signed on).
+- View your account balance (or select the the account from the Account Summary page if you are already signed on).

 - You will see the Account Activity screen with a list of your transactions, starting with the most recent.

 How much account activity can I view online?

-The amount of history you can view online depends on your type of account:
+The amount of history you can view through Wells Fargo Online depends on your type of account:

-- Checking, savings, and money market account histories are available online for up to 18 months.
+- Checking, savings, and money market account histories are available with Wells Fargo Online for up to 18 months.

-- Line of credit and installment loan account histories are available online for up to 24 months.
+- Line of credit and installment loan account histories are available with Wells Fargo Online for up to 24 months.

-- Credit card account histories are available online for up to 90 days or 300 transactions.
+- Credit card account histories are available with Wells Fargo Online for up to 90 days or 300 transactions.

 If you need information prior to these times, please refer to your account statement.
-You can view or request a previous statement through Wells Fargo Online, or you can access Statements and Disclosures through the More menu if you are already signed on).
+You can view or request a previous statement through Wells Fargo Online, or you can access Statements and Disclosures through the More menu if you are already signed on.

 How is my available balance calculated?

 We begin with your current posted balance and then adjust for any holds on recent deposits and any pending transactions that are known to the bank.

 - Deposits and withdrawals that have been posted to your account by the end of the previous business day.

 Pending transactions include:

 - Deposits you made after the previous business day (during the day or over a weekend, for example).

 Why are my available and posted balances different?